 Proteins are one of the most important classes of biological molecules.
-Proteins for example have structural functions in the muscle and the cytoskeleton, have catalytic functions and coordinate motion and signal transduction.
-Chemically, a protein is a chain where each element is one of 20 different amino acids.
-Each amino acid consists of a central carbon atom bonded to an amino group (NH_2) , a carboxyl group (COOH) and a side chain or residue (R).
-Hence, the amino acids differ only in the residue R. One of the most important differences between the residues is their hydrophobicity, i.e., how much they are repelled from a mass of water.
+Chemically, a protein is a chain where each element is one of only 20 different amino acids.
+Each amino acid consists of a central carbon atom bonded to an amino group (NH2), a carboxyl group (COOH) and a side chain or residue (R) Hence, the amino acids differ only in the residue R. One of the most important differences between the residues is their hydrophobicity, i.e., how much they are repelled from a mass of water.
 The properties of the residues together with the environment are responsible that the protein chain folds into a complex conformation.
 This conformation is called the "native" conformation of the molecule.
 The native conformation is thermodynamically stable, i.e., it has small Gibbs free energy, and is very important for the function of the protein.

-The structure of a protein can be described on different levels: the amino acid sequence is the primary structure, the secondary structure describes characteristic structures of the backbone of the molecule within local regions

-(e.g., alpha-helices or beta-sheets), the tertiary structure refers to the entire 3-dimensional structure.
+The structure of a protein can be described on different levels: the amino acid sequence is the primary structure, the secondary structure describes characteristic structures of the backbone of the molecule within local regions (e.g., alpha-helices or beta-sheets), the tertiary structure refers to the entire 3-dimensional structure.
 Different types of algorithms have been developed to predict the tertiary or secondary structure of proteins.
 All these algorithms use a model that is an abstraction of real proteins and describes important characteristics.
 An important class of models are the lattice models.
 A lattice model consists of a lattice that describes possible positions for the amino acids and an energy function that is to be minimized and depends on the positions of the amino acids on the lattice.
 The most simplest lattice model is the HP model which is based on the observation that hydrophobic forces are very important factors that drive the protein folding process.
 Advantages of the HP model are simplicity, that it shows several aspects of real proteins, and remains the hardness features of the biological problem.

-In this paper we propose a hybrid population based Ant Colony Optimization algorithm called PFold-P-ACO for solving the protein folding in the HP model.
-PFold-P-ACO is the first population based Ant Colony Optimization Algorithm (P-ACO) algorithm for the problem domain of bioinformatics.
+In this paper we propose a P-ACO algorithm called PFold-P-ACO for solving the protein folding in the HP model.
+PFold-P-ACO is the first P-ACO algorithm for the problem domain of bioinformatics.

-The paper is organized as follows.
-Section 2 describes the HP model and mentions some heuristics from the literature for the protein folding problem in the HP model.
+Section 2 describes the HP model and mentions some heuristics form the literature for the protein folding problem in the HP model.
 An introduction to ACO and ACO approaches for the protein folding problem is given in Section 3.
 Population based ACO and our algorithm PFold-P-ACO are described in Section 4.
-The experiments and the results are presented in Section 5.
+The experiments and the results are presented in section 5.
 Conclusions are given in Section 6.